WomenPlusPlus/deploy-impact-21-kona-b/README.md

 ## 💡 Solution <a name = "idea"></a>
 Facilitating the search for assistance and support can be done by empowering people to know what their human rights are, where to look for reliable help, what to expect from aid services, and how to contact the right organisations.

 6 weeks ago we did [brainstorming sessions](https://www.figma.com/file/EOSp95m8WUGfHw4U4xhtg0/Brainstorming-the-solution-for-Dots.?node-id=0%3A1) to define how we were going to solve the stated Dots problem, and how we could use the information to satisfy our stakeholders' needs.
 The solution was provided by Kona Connect by means of the platform "Dots.", a web app used by people in vulnerable situations to search for help.
 To do this, Kona Connect's team has identified and classified the social organizations.
-In order to provide accurate information for the users, we have improved the database by including information about the age and gender of the target individuals, the SDGs and sub-SDGs to which they contribute, location, and contact information (coordinates, address, email, phone number, opening hours, web site, social media, etc.).
+In order to provide accurate information for the users, we have improved the database by including a classification of the NGOs based on their target user, location and contact information (coordinates, address, email, phone number, opening hours, web site, social media, etc.)

+The classification of the NGOs target users is based on the 17[United Nations Sustainable Development Goals (SDG)](https://sdgs.un.org/fr/goals).
+The SDGs are a collection of goals carefully designed by the UN to create a better planet for a better future [3](https://b1g1.com/sustainable-development-goals-guide?gclid=CjwKCAiAqIKNBhAIEiwAu_ZLDsXijDYGL9yRmIzROPgwNhQEEz275xRPwZiRCWbydcQcP6JN16Sc4hoCZ8AQAvD_BwE).
+By means of these goals we not only achieve a meaninful classification of the organisations, but also we are able to trace the impact created by Dots.

-The goal of the tool is to connect people in need to the right organizations as quickly as easily as possible.
+The main goal of the tool is to connect people in need to the right organizations as quickly as easily as possible.
 For this, our solutions provides two main options:
 - A quick quiz: By answering a few questions, users will be guided to the organization(s) most likely to be able to help them and their situation.
 - The list of all organisations with filters: By selecting the filters that apply to their situation, the user will reach the NGOs that provide the required help.